istio/istio.io/content/en/news/security/istio-security-2025-002/index.md

 ## Am I Impacted?

-You are impacted if you use Lua via `EnvoyFilter` that returns an oversized response body exceeding the `per_connection_buffer_limit_bytes` (default 1MB) or where you have large requsts and responses where a connection can be closed but data from upstream is still being sent.
+You are impacted if you use Lua via `EnvoyFilter` that returns an oversized response body exceeding the `per_connection_buffer_limit_bytes` (default 1MB) or where you have large requests and responses where a connection can be closed but data from upstream is still being sent.